The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 "Failing to prepare is preparing to fail."

 The first and most crucial part of your preliminary preparation should ensure the total fulfillment of the three hospitality principles.
-Or, as we at Sweet crib usually call them: "Cco."
+These principles, which we at Sweet Crib usually call 'Cco'-Cleanliness, Comfort, and Odor control, are the foundation of a successful hosting experience.

-Clean and tidy - Cleanliness and orderliness - During the day before the guest's arrival, Ensure your home is as orderly and clean as possible.
+Clean and tidy - Cleanliness and orderliness - During the day prior to the guest's arrival, ensure your home is as orderly and clean as possible.
 Besides the well-known importance of a clean and tidy house, it will help you welcome your guests properly.
-You can read more here about practical tips that will help you clean your home.
+You can read more here about practical tips that will easily help you do so.

-Although ‘comfort’ is a dynamic and subjective concept, Still, each person has their own definition for it, and the same goes for the individual actions to achieve it.
-However, it can be roughly estimated that there is a reasonably broad agreement regarding the ‘comfort’ concept being desirable.
+Although 'Comfort' is a dynamic and subjective concept, and each person has their own definition concerning its essence, it can be roughly estimated that there is a reasonably broad agreement regarding the 'Comfort' concept being desirable.
+For instance, comfortable seating, a warm and inviting ambiance, and a well-organized space are all elements that contribute to a comfortable environment.

-Therefore, Try to create a homely atmosphere that will be as comfortable as possible for you and your guests.
-You can get here great tips on how to do it.
+Therefore, Try to create a homely and peaceful atmosphere that will be as comfortable as possible for you and your guests.
+Here, You can get great tips on how to do it properly.

 The importance of a good home fragrance cannot be overstated.
-It's the first thing that accompanies everyone entering your home from the first second, even before they see anything.
+It's the first thing that accompanies everyone entering your home from the first second, even before seeing something.

-Making the holiday dinner an event that is carefully/thoroughly planned and executed in the highest way will ensure everyone is satisfied, which will contribute to your peace of mind.
+Making the holiday dinner an event that is carefully/thoroughly planned and executed in the best way possible will ensure everyone's satisfaction while contributing to your peace of mind.

-By doing this, and realizing that there always were/are/will be flaws in the elements of your hospitality (and that of every other host ever since.
-No one is perfect), the sense of enormous responsibility becomes a little lighter.
-There is no doubt as to its contribution to your peace and tranquility during holiday dinner.
+By realizing there always were/are/will be some flaws in the elements of your hospitality (and that of every other host ever since.
+No one is perfect), the sense of enormous responsibility becomes a bit lighter.

 Nobody's perfect.
 Lighten up a bit.

-Do yourself a huge favor and take your Spouse and children to get some ice cream in a relaxing environment a few hours before your guests arrive.
-That way, you will have the opportunity to get some fresh air and talk a little while you are chilling.
+Do yourself a huge favor and take your spouse/children to get some ice cream in a relaxing environment a few hours before your guests arrive.
+That way, you will have the opportunity to get some fresh air and talk a bit while you are chilling.

-Doing so will allow you to take the tools discussed in paragraph one and present their benefits for your family members.
+Doing so will allow you to take the tools discussed in the above paragraphs and present their benefits for your family members.

 While they are having their ice cream, say something like:

 "Listen, guys.
-As you probably know, we're hosting the holiday dinner at our house.
-It's important that despite the personal beefs, which we are all aware of, We will try our best so that everything goes smoothly and nobody's ends up dead.
+As you probably know, we're hosting the holiday dinner at our house this year.
+It's important that despite our personal beef, which we are all aware of, we will try our best so that everything goes smoothly and nobody ends up dead.

-So John/Melissa, You name them, although we know your cousin Jamie isn't exactly your cup of tea, and you feel like punching him every time he opens his mouth, we ask for your understanding concerning our desire to get through holiday dinner with as little argument as possible.
-In the end, it's all about having some fun."
+So, John/Melissa (you name them), although we know your cousin Jamie isn't exactly your cup of tea, and you feel like punching him every time he opens his mouth, we ask for your understanding concerning our desire to get through holiday dinner with as little argument as possible.
+In the end, it's all about having some fun.
+And if you're not into it, a boarding school at the end of the world is always a possible option..."

 Talk to each other and you'll be on the same page